What is Market Value vs Book Value?

 Book value (also known as carrying value or net asset value) is an asset’s value as recorded on a company’s balance sheet.
 In essence, book value is determined as the original cost paid for the asset’s acquisition, adjusted for any depreciation, amortization, or impairment attributable to the asset.

-From basic accounting principles, we can derive that the book value determines the value of a company’s equity.
+From basic accounting principles, we can derive that the book value helps determine the value of a company’s equity.
 In this sense, we’re talking about the equity value that the shareholders should receive in case of the company’s liquidation.

 In addition, book value is frequently used to determine whether an asset is under- or overpriced.
-It can be determined by finding the difference between the asset’s book and market values.
+It can be determined by comparing the difference between the asset’s book and market values.

 For example, one of the key applications of the difference between an asset’s book and market values is the company’s valuation.
 If the company’s book value exceeds its market value, it can be an indicator of a loss of confidence in a company from the investors.
 It can be the result of the company’s business problems, poor economic conditions, or simply investors erroneously undervaluing the company.
 Alternatively, if the company’s market value exceeds its book value, it is an indicator of the investors’ belief in its growth potential.